po1sigala/live/01-Class-Content/25-Power-Packs/C#/C#.md

 ## Clean Up with Classes

-To start, create a new file in the same directory as Program.cs, but call this file `Util.cs`.
+To start, create a new file in the same directory as `Program.cs`, but call this file `Util.cs`.
 This will become the class where we’ll handle any output-related logic.
 Type the following code in this new file:

 ```c#
 namespace CatWorx.BadgeMaker